alexwatever/perse/README.md

 cargo install sqlx-cli
 ```

-Update your [**rust-analyzer:**](https://crates.io/crates/sqlx-cli) configuration to include the following, to enable intellisense for both SSR and CSR.
+Update your VS Code [**rust-analyzer:**](https://crates.io/crates/sqlx-cli) configuration to include the following, to enable intellisense for both SSR and CSR.
 ```
 "rust-analyzer.cargo.features": "all",
 ```